-The student will receive course information through a series of lectures, PowerPoint presentations, lab assignments, role playing exercises, and textbook reading assignments.
+The student will receive course information through a series of lectures, PowerPoint presentations, lab assignments, and textbook assignments.

 CLASSROOM PARTICIPATION

 Attending class regularly will provide the student opportunity to supplement their reading assignments and acquire a better understanding of the course material.
 Class time missed will result in information gaps and will increase course difficulty.
 It is the student's responsibility to attend class which will enable him or her to take notes, ask questions, and participate in class discussions.
 Information handouts may be given in certain instances, but the student should not rely on them.
 The student is encouraged to take adequate notes during class.
 Recording class is permitted.